frenchy64/hn/README.md

 are on Linux, you just need to execute `jpackage @jpackage/common @jpackage/linux`.

 Cross-compiling is not supported by jpackage, so you will need access to all 3 OSes to assemble desktop packages.
-This repo has an example of github actions to create all 3 desktop packages: [.github/workflows/build-release-artifacts.yml](.github/workflows/build-release-artifacts.yml).
+This repo has an example GitHub Actions workflow to create all 3 desktop packages: [.github/workflows/build-release-artifacts.yml](.github/workflows/build-release-artifacts.yml).
 To trigger it, simply push a tag with a semantic version number (but with a non-zero major version--DMG packages this).